xmikos/fdroiddata/README.md

 LibreSignal is independent build of excellent [Signal](https://whispersystems.org) private messenger by Open Whisper Systems.
 It is built from official source code, only renamed to LibreSignal.

-Why have Signal been renamed to LibreSignal?
+Why has Signal been renamed to LibreSignal?
 --------------------------------------------

 Moxie Marlinspike (author of Signal) apparently doesn't like the idea of independent builds of Signal so much,